Connect With Vein Specialists Near You

 Getting a Diagnosis of Venous Reflux

 To assess whether or not you have venous insufficiency, your doctor will carry out a physical examination and will go through your medical history with you.
 They’ll make note of any changes to the texture, color, or temperature of your skin, while also looking for spider veins and varicose veins along with any ulcerations or edema on your legs.

 Your doctor will also assess how efficiently your circulatory system is working by checking pulses at numerous different places.
-Then, to accurately determine what’s causing the problem, they may want to do some further venous reflux tests, which includes an ultrasound that creates an image of the structure of your veins and the blood flow within them.
-Sonographers (the specialists who conduct these ultrasounds) will evaluate everything thoroughly with your doctor before proceeding with your treatment.
+Then, to accurately determine what’s causing the problem, they may want to do some further venous reflux tests, which includes taking an ultrasound which creates an image of the structure of your veins and the blood flow within them.
+Sonographers, the specialists who conduct these ultrasounds. will evaluate everything thoroughly with your doctor before proceeding with creating your treatment plan.

-How venous reflux is treated will depend on a variety of factors, including your health history and status and the reason why this condition has occurred.
+How venous reflux is treated will depend on a variety of factors, including your health history and the reason why this condition has occurred.
 Other factors that will influence your doctor’s decision include:

 - Your age